Why You Should Visit Krešimirov Grad: AKA Šibenik

 The Šibenik region is home to 14 fortifications and fortresses:

 - the City of Šibenik alone has four

 - the banks of the Krka River holds seven from medieval times

 - the medieval Knin fortress, historic home to Croatian kings and nobility

 - the Byzantium fortress on the Kornati islands

 - the remains of Roman military camp and amphitheatre, Burnum

 Šibenik’s Localities & Islands

-There are an abundance of things to see in Šibenik.
+There are an abundance of things to see in Šibenik, and loads of great places to stay.
 Aside from the main city of Šibenik, the whole Šibenik-Knin region offers various destinations with beaches, islands, cafe bars, restaurants, festivals and events.
 There are about 20 historic towns along the coast.
 The better known ones include Pirovac, Tribunj, Vodice, Brodarica, Primošten and Rogoznica.
 The three largest inland towns, in the Dalmatian hinterland, are Skradin, Drniš and Knin.